Home Entrepreneurship The Dark Side of Entrepreneurship

 Do I Still Get Depressed Over Failures And Challenges?

-Yes – I do, but then I take happiness in the small joys of life, like thinking about my kid’s smile or coming back home to a beautiful family who never complain despite being a part of my struggle.
+Yes, I do, but then I find happiness in the small joys of life, like thinking about my kid’s smile or coming back home to a beautiful family who never complains despite being a part of my struggle.

-The dark side of entrepreneurship is the reality of being an entrepreneur, face it before it gets the worse of you.
+The dark side of entrepreneurship is the reality of being an entrepreneur.